buriihenry/Streamlit_Stocks_Prediction/README.md

 BTC-GBP

-Considered "2015-01-01" to the current date
+Worked with data starting "2015-01-01" to the current date

-Used Facebook probhet to create a predictive model!
+Used Facebook prophet to create a predictive model!
-You can play around with the slider and choose you select for how many years you would like to predict the stock trend prediction
-Have a go!

-Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
+Facebook Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
 It works best with time series that have strong seasonal effects and several seasons of historical data